 How To Clear Cache On Galaxy S9 And Galaxy S9 Plus

-If you own the Samsung Galaxy S9 or Galaxy S9 Plus, users may have problems on the phone that can be easily solved using two different troubleshooting solutions, which will only take a few minutes to complete.
+If you’re having software issues on your Samsung Galaxy S9 or S9 plus device the quickest fix (for most problems) is going to be clearing your cache.
 The same issues can be found on most Android-based devices.
 The top method to fix any bugs or software glitches on your Galaxy S9 or Galaxy S9 Plus is to either complete a factory reset or perform a cache wipe.

 By clearing the cache on a Samsung Galaxy S9 and Galaxy S9 Plus, you can fix issues such as lag, glitches, or freezing by following the guide below.
 It doesn’t delete as much data as a factory reset, and the data it does delete is temporary and largely unimportant, so you don’t need to worry about any of your files.
 Considering that, it’s usually best to try this method first when you’re troubleshooting an issue.